viral-sangani/django-boilerplate-docs/docs/tests.md

 ### Pytest

 This project uses the [Pytest](https://docs.pytest.org/en/latest/example/simple.html), a framework for easily building simple and scalable tests.
-After you have set up to [develop locally(https://cookiecutter-django.readthedocs.io/en/latest/developing-locally.html)], run the following commands to make sure the testing environment is ready:
+After you have set up to develop locally, run the following commands to make sure the testing environment is ready:

 ```bash
 pytest